Peoria Ronald McDonald House opens, community celebrates monumental facility

 PEORIA, Ill. — Not only will the new Peoria Ronald McDonald House provide hundreds of volunteer opportunities for the local community, it will also serve hundreds of families.

-“To see this house built and to think about the families that it’s going to help, the way that it helped us, it’s just amazing,” said Simmons, a local spokesperson family for RMDH.
+“To see this house built and to think about the families that it’s going to help, the way that it helped us, it’s just amazing,” said Adam Simmons, a local spokesperson for the RMH.
 “I can’t even believe it.
 I’m almost speechless.”

 Families, donors, supporters, and friends all gathered at the Peoria Ronald McDonald House Monday to unveil the new facility in an all-day celebration.